robertmryan/PolygonViewDemo/README.md

-## Swift-base IBDesignable Polygon View using CAShapeLayer
+## Swift Polygon View using CAShapeLayer

 This is an demonstration of using `CAShapeLayer`/`UIBezierPath` to create a view that contains a polygon in Swift.